fleetdm/fleet/handbook/company/why-this-way.md

 This strategy was inspired by GitLab, which uses it with great effect.
 Check out this [short three-minute video](https://www.youtube.com/watch?v=aZrK8AQM8Ro) about their take on the handbook-first approach.

 ## Why direct responsibility?
-We use the concept of [directly responsible individuals](https://fleetdm.com/handbook/people#directly-responsible-individuals) (DRIs) to know who is responsible for what.
+Like Apple and GitLab, Fleet uses the concept of [directly responsible individuals (DRIs)](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/) to know who is responsible for what.

+A DRI is a person who is singularly responsble for a given aspect of the open-source project, the product, or the company.
+A DRI is responsible for making decisions, accomplishing goals, and getting any resources necessary to make a given area of Fleet successful.

 For example, every department maintains its own dedicated [handbook page](https://fleetdm.com/handbook), with a single DRI, and which is kept up to date with accurate, current information, including the group's [kanban board](https://github.com/orgs/fleetdm/projects?type=beta), Slack channels, and recurring tasks ("rituals").

+DRIs help us collaborate efficiently by knowing exactly who is responsible and can make decisions about the work they're doing.
+This saves time by eliminating a requirement for consensus decisions or political presenteeism, enables faster decision-making, and ensures a single individual is aware of what to do next.

+You can view DRIs in:
+1. The [CODEOWNERS files](https://github.com/fleetdm/fleet/blob/main/CODEOWNERS) of the fleetdm/fleet and fleetdm/confidential repositories.
+2. The  `name="maintainedBy"` tags at the very bottom of the raw markdown source for [every handbook page](https://github.com/fleetdm/fleet/tree/main/handbook) and [individual article](https://github.com/fleetdm/fleet/tree/main/articles).
+3. The job titles and reporting structure indicated by the [company's organizational chart](https://fleetdm.com/handbook/company#org-chart) and the roles in our [cross-functional product groups](https://fleetdm.com/handbook/company#product-groups).

+> In some cases, multiple subject-matter experts can merge changes to files even though there is a dedicated DRI configured as the "CODEOWNER".
+For examples of this, see the auto-approval flows configured as `sails.config.custom.githubRepoDRIByPath` and `sails.config.custom.confidentialGithubRepoDRIByPath` in [`website/config/custom.js`](https://github.com/fleetdm/fleet/blob/main/website/config/custom.js).

 ## Why group Slack channels?
 Groups (`g-*`) are organized around goals.
 Connecting people with the same goals helps them produce better results by fostering freer communication.
 Some groups align with teams in the org chart.
 Other groups, such as [product groups](https://fleetdm.com/handbook/company/development-groups), are cross-functional, with some group members who do not report to the same manager.